BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

 * name:

-    :   The title of a Page defining the parameters of the carousel.
-The title must be "QNRWP-Widget-Carousel-XXXX" where the "XXXX" part is the uniquely identifying string for the particular carousel instance.
+    :   The title of a Carousel post defining the carousel.

-        The page content must be a "{carousel-options}" string that contains lines of HTML attributes specifying the parameters.
+        The Carousel post content must be a "{carousel-options}" string containing lines of HTML attributes specifying the parameters.
         The attributes are documented in the "res/js/qnr-interface.js" file.
 Comments starting with "//" are supported.

         Example: